By Mark Schaefer

 Google+ is the most mysterious of all the platforms.
 Is it vital and vibrant?
 Or, is it a desolate ghost town?
 The answer is, “both.”

-However, G+ is nearly unparalleled in its ability to create passionate communities of fans who rally around a cause, a subject, or a person.
+However, G+ is still powerful in its ability to create passionate communities of fans who rally around a cause, a subject, or a person.
 There are wonderful communities dedicated to photography, cars, and tech, for example.
 You can certainly build an actionable audience on G+ but the platform trends toward the left on the chart because of its limited scope.

 Facebook is like a gambling addiction.
 You keep putting more and more money into it because the idea of a huge payoff is so intoxicating.
 You can’t ignore Facebook.
 It’s huge and popular but in many ways, it’s the most difficult platform to navigate.